 Activities in an educational institution often involve a one-week period with the president in order to acquire administrative experience related to presidential duties and responsibilities.
 The remaining two weeks may be divided into two segments, with one week normally spent in each of two of the following areas of responsibility: academic affairs, financial affairs, or student affairs.
 It is also expected that the student, while at the institution, will be assigned a special project to be completed during the time spent at the institution.
 Typically, this project will be assigned by the president.
 Activities in a union/conference setting typically involve a minimum of three weeks of full-time experience with the educational director/superintendent in order to acquire experience in the duties and responsibilities devolving upon that office.
 It is also expected that the student will be assigned a special project to be completed during the time spent at the union/conference.
 Typically, this project will be assigned by the educational director/superintendent.

-Other Areas of Emphasis.
 While not required for any specific program, fieldwork may occasionally be chosen in areas relating to Instructional Technology, or Teaching English to Speakers of Other Languages.
 Appropriate activities will be designed for students in these areas, which may include teaching, seminars for teachers, the development of educational materials, or other appropriate activities.

-Advanced students are encouraged to include independent projects and independent research studies as a part of their degree programs.
+Advanced students are encouraged to include guided projects and independent research studies as a part of their degree programs.
 Such courses provide opportunities for a student to expand horizons and deepen expertise in a specific area of interest.

 The master’s project is a potential culminating activity for the MA in Education degree program, and for the online program it is the main culminating activity.
 The purpose of a project is to enable the student to synthesize and apply the learning experiences gained throughout the program.
 The project typically centers on, but is not limited to, the development of educational plans, programs, or teaching/learning materials.
 Needs assessments, feasibility studies, and/or field-testing activities are often involved in this process.
 In any case, the work should represent a significant undertaking, evidence systematic development and creative thought, and incorporate the criteria and supporting data employed in developing the project.
 The completed project should serve as a valuable reference and resource for other educators.